Skip to main content

 Why are land clearing and construction activities important?

-Dirt, materials and trash from construction and/or land clearing activities can be washed into the City’s drainage system.
+Dirt, materials and trash from construction and/or land clearing activities can be washed into the city’s drainage system.
 Remember, the drainage system is not a treatment system.
 These pollutants flow directly to local waterways where they can have a negative impact on water quality.

 So, what’s the solution?